Calculate Transformation Model Parameters

-The commonly used coordinate systems include the 1954 Beijing Coordinate System, the 1980 Xi'an Coordinate System, the WGS 84 Geodetic Coordinate System, and the currently required 2000 National Geodetic Coordinate System, etc. The parameters for each coordinate system are listed in the table below:
+Commonly used coordinate systems include the 1954 Beijing Coordinate System, 1980 Xi'an Coordinate System, WGS 84 Geodetic Coordinate System, and the currently required 2000 National Geodetic Coordinate System.
+The parameters for each coordinate system are as follows:

 1954 Beijing Coordinate System Krasovsky 6378245 1:298.3